Murray Rankin: Member of Parliament of Canada

 In his role as Health Critic, Rankin was recognised for bringing all parties together for a unanimous vote to compensate survivors of thalidomide poisoning.
 The victims, whose mothers were prescribed the federally approved drug for insomnia and morning sickness, were born with partial or missing limbs, blindness, deafness and internal organ damage.
 "I'm trying to do my very best for these people because I find their situation so poignant, so heart-wrenching," Rankin said.
 "They have been suffering from their disabilities for their whole lives.
 The Canadian government told their mothers that thalidomide was safe.
 That means we have a moral responsibility to provide them with support now."
 In May 2015, the Government agreed to provide victims of the drug annual payments of up to $100,000, depending on the severity of their disability, roughly on par with existing compensation levels in Germany and Britain.
 Taskforce representing Canada's living victims of Thalidomide thanked Rankin for his "tireless championing of our cause".

 Rankin has been an outspoken advocate for environmental protection.
 Speaking at the 2013 NDP Convention, Rankin told delegates that "the NDP's leadership on the environment has always been a beacon to those of us who have fought to protect our environment and tackle the climate crisis head on."
 Weeks after being sworn in as Member of Parliament, Rankin was barred from entering the Harper government's "public hearing" on the Enbridge Northern Gateway Pipelines in his Victoria constituency, a project he opposed.

 Rankin has also championed democratic reform.
 He has called for proportional representation electoral reform.
 In an op-ed to the Times Colonist Rankin argued, "Consensual political institutions involve and empower more citizens.
 They respond to — and represent — a deeper pool of interests and people.
 The policies they enact aren't just more representative of the average voter, they're more credible and more stable.
 Those qualities make consensual politics better for people, better for business, and better for the planet."
 While he acknowledged that under a proportional representation electoral system the New Democrats would have had fewer seats in Parliament, he wrote "It's a matter of principle.
 And the principle is simple: Every Canadian deserves fair representation, every voice should be equal and every vote should be counted."

-On October 19, 2015, Rankin was re-elected to Parliament with an increased margin and over 42% of the vote.
+On 19 October 2015, Rankin was re-elected to Parliament with an increased margin and over 42% of the vote.
 Rankin received the most votes of any NDP candidate in the 2015 election.
-The runnerup Green Party was later sanctioned by Elections Canada for violating the Canada Elections Act and "deliberately misleading voters" with "flawed and dated polling data in a bid to get voters to side with [the Green Party] candidate."
-On July 26, 2016, the Green Party executive director signed a compliance agreement admitting guilt.
+The runner-up Green Party was later sanctioned by Elections Canada for violating the Canada Elections Act and "deliberately misleading voters" with "flawed and dated polling data in a bid to get voters to side with [the Green Party] candidate."
+On 26 July 2016, the Green Party executive director signed a compliance agreement admitting guilt.